PhotoPay/photopay-android/README.md

 ### <a name="recognizerRunnerFragment"></a> Using `RecognizerRunnerFragment` within your activity

-If you want to integrate UI provided by our built-in activity somewhere within your activity, you can do so by using [`RecognizerRunnerFragment`](https://photopay.github.io/photopay-android/com/microblink/fragment/RecognizerRunnerFragment.html).
-Any activity that will host the `RecognizerRunnerFragment` must implement [`ScanningOverlayBinder`](https://photopay.github.io/photopay-android/com/microblink/fragment/RecognizerRunnerFragment.ScanningOverlayBinder.html) interface.
-Attempt of adding `RecognizerRunnerFragment` to activity that does not implement the aforementioned interface will result in a `ClassCastException`.
-This design is in accordance with the [recommendation for communication between fragments](https://developer.android.com/training/basics/fragments/communicating.html).
+If you want to reuse our built-in activity UX inside your own activity, use [`RecognizerRunnerFragment`](https://photopay.github.io/photopay-android/com/microblink/fragment/RecognizerRunnerFragment.html).
+Activity that will host `RecognizerRunnerFragment` must implement [`ScanningOverlayBinder`](https://photopay.github.io/photopay-android/com/microblink/fragment/RecognizerRunnerFragment.ScanningOverlayBinder.html) interface.
+Attempting to add `RecognizerRunnerFragment` to activity that does not implement that interface will result in `ClassCastException`.

 The `ScanningOverlayBinder` is responsible for returning `non-null` implementation of [`ScanningOverlay`](https://photopay.github.io/photopay-android/com/microblink/fragment/overlay/ScanningOverlay.html) - class that will manage UI on top of `RecognizerRunnerFragment`.
-It is not recommended to create your own implementation of `ScanningOverlay` as effort to do so might be equal or even greater to creating your custom UI implementation [in the recommended way](#recognizerRunnerView).
+It is not recommended to create your own `ScanningOverlay` implementation, use one of our implementations listed [here](#builtInUIComponents) instead.

 Here is the minimum example for activity that hosts the `RecognizerRunnerFragment`: